 DefinitionThis section has been translated automatically.

-Adipositias, often in classical association with the metabolic syndrome with alcoholic or non-alcoholic fatty liver diseases), can lead to an increased incidence of diabetogenic skin diseases via associated lipid metabolism disorders to xanthomas, xanthelasma, but also via hyperinsulinemia and diabetes mellitus (see also diabetes mellitus, skin changes).
-Indirectly associated consequences of obesity are intertrigious infections or plantar (pressure-associated) hyperkeratoses (calluses).
+Obesity, often in classic association with the metabolic syndrome with alcoholic or non-alcoholic fatty liver diseases), may lead to xanthomas, xanthelasmas via associated lipometabolic disorders, but also to an increased incidence of diabetogenic skin diseases via hyperinsulinemia and diabetes mellitus (see also below diabetes mellitus, skin changes).
+Indirectly associated consequences of obesity are intertrigial infections or plantar (pressure-associated) hyperkeratoses (calluses).

-With increasing body mass index (BMI), the frequency of the diseases also increases.
+With increasing body mass index (BMI) the frequency of diseases also increases.
 In addition, there are a number of syndromes characterized by skin changes and obesity as well as other symptoms.

 ClassificationThis section has been translated automatically.